hongseokimm/hongseokimm.github.io/index.md

 <p class="bio">I am a fifth-year Ph.D.
 Candidate in Economics at Iowa State University.
 Before beginning my Ph.D., I received my bachelor's and master's degrees from <a class="quiet-link" href="https://www.hanyang.ac.kr/">Hanyang University</a> in Seoul, South Korea.</p>

-<p class="bio">My research interests are in <strong>macroeconomics</strong>, with a particular focus on retirement and Social Security.
+<p class="bio">My research interests are in <strong>macroeconomics and public economics</strong>, with a particular focus on retirement and Social Security.
 I am especially interested in how retirement behavior and Social Security policy shape household decisions and broader macroeconomic outcomes.</p>

 <p class="bio">My current work studies retirement and Social Security financing.
 Additional details are available on the <a href="{{ '/research' | relative_url }}">research page</a>, and my CV is available <a href="{{ site.cv_link | relative_url }}">here</a>.</p>